Zee TV: Europe

 The European version of Zee TV traces its origins to TV Asia, which was set up by non-resident Indian and Pakistani immigrants in the United Kingdom and started broadcasting in July 1992.
 It was the first channel in Europe targeting Indian, Pakistani, and Bangladeshi immigrants.
 It launched in France in 1993.
 By 1994, the channel was facing financial difficulties, forcing Zee TV to take over the channel in March 1995.
 The channel also had local community programming as well as content targeting viewers of different religions (Hinduism, Sikhism, and Islam).
+Coinciding with the takeover, in April 1995, it signed a deal with Nethold's Multichoice.
+As of October 1995, a subscription to Zee TV on British cable cost £24.98, costing even more than Adult Channel (£23.98).

 The network produced special programmes for the 1997 United Kingdom general election, the first with candidates of South Asian origin.
+Later that year, the Independent Television Commission ruled that it was carrying live cricket from India with tobacco advertising, which is restricted under British law.
+In 1998, the channel launched in Portugal on the TV Cabo platform, but only in Lisbon.

 Three of its sister channels were removed from linear television in the UK on 1 June 2019, as part of a decision taken to implement the ZEE5 platform in Europe, leaving only Zee TV and Zee Cinema.
 An HD feed existed until 2019; it resumed on 13 January 2022.
 Its advertising sales are handled by Sky Media.